Don Kojis: College basketball

-Kojis attended Marquette University from 1958 to 1961, where he was a two-time All American.
-Although only 6 ft 5 in, Kojis was often tasked with playing center on Marquette's small-sized team.
-Kojis also had tremendous leaping ability.
-Basketball legend Wilt Chamberlain would later say Kojis was "'the most jumping white boy I've ever seen.'"
+Kojis attended Marquette University from 1957 to 1961, where he was a two-time All American for the then Marquette Warriors (now the Golden Eagles).
+Although only 6 ft 5 in (1.96 m), Kojis was often tasked with playing center on Marquette's small-sized team.
+Kojis had tremendous leaping ability.
+Basketball legend Wilt Chamberlain would later say Kojis was "'the most jumping white boy I've ever seen'".
+Kojis led Marquette in rebounding every year he was on the varsity team.